Washdyke Lagoon: Formation and Setting

 Washdyke Lagoon was created by the formation of a mixed sand and gravel (MSG) beach barrier (Figure 2) allowing fluvial water from Washdyke Creek to accumulate behind it, with some tidal infiltration through the barrier.
 The MSG barrier type is relatively rare and has its own unique set of processes and morphology.
 MSG barriers form mostly on paraglacial coasts where there is a large amount of coarse grained sediments available and storm wave conditions during which more sediment load is transported ashore.
 They also form steep slopes in high wave energy environments and have very high levels of seepage of freshwater into the ocean, due to the large grain size range increasing permeability.
 Another characteristic is the zonation of sediments on the barrier.
 Coarse, flat sediments form the crest, whilst large, spherical and rod shape sediments form the outer part and the barrier infill is made up of finer sediment sizes.
 Washdyke Lagoon is a useful example of a barrier that displays all of these characteristics.

 The lagoon is situated at the southern end of the Canterbury Bight.
 This coastline is characterised by its mixed sand and gravel beaches and southerly longshore currents.
 These currents transport coarse greywacke sediments that have reached the coast down braided rivers that originated at the Southern Alps and fine sediments from further offshore.
 Southerly currents push them north and they are then deposited on Washdyke Barrier causing it to stay above the high tide mark and form the lagoon.

-The southerly current travelling up from South of the South Island of New Zealand forms many lagoons along the east and south coast.
-These form a chain of lagoons including Lake Ellesmere (Canterbury) and Waituna Lagoon (Southland).
+The southerly current travelling up from south of the South Island of New Zealand has formed a chain of lagoons along the east and south coast of the island, including Waituna, Wainono and Washdyke Lagoons, Coopers Lagoon / Muriwai, and Lake Ellesmere / Te Waihora.
 Like Washdyke, these closed lagoons are also facing the possibility of becoming much more open systems in the near future.

-Currently Kaitorete Barrier (enclosing Lake Ellesmere) is undergoing erosion, especially at its southern end, due to coastal rotation of currents.
+Currently Kaitorete Spit (enclosing Lake Ellesmere / Te Waihora) is undergoing erosion, especially at its southern end, due to coastal rotation of currents.
 It is also possible that it will permanently breach forming an open bay in the coming decades.

 Waituna Lagoon is also under threat from breaching but in this case it is machinery not erosion that is opening the coastal lake to the ocean.
 This is so that it can be used for hunting and allow grazing at its banks.
 However, it is now been opened more frequently increasing the natural salinity of the lagoon.
 The effects of this on native fish and bird species are still not fully understood.